daczarne/udemy_python_plotly_dash/07_customizing_the_look_of_dashboards/README.md

 ## Custom CSS

 We can also include custom CSS or JavaScript in our Dash apps.
 We just need to create a folder named `assets` in the root of our app directory and include our CSS and JavaScript files in that folder.
 Dash will automatically serve all of the files that are included in this folder.
-By default the URL to request the assets will be `/assets` but we can customize this with the `assets_url_path` argument to `dash.Dash` constructor.
+By default the URL to request the assets will be `/assets` but we can customize this with the `assets_url_path` argument to `dash.Dash(__name__)` constructor.